ragnarok22/qvapay-python/README.md

 ```

 ## Async features

-You can also use the asynchronous version of the methods simply by appending `_async` to the method name at the end
+You can also use the asynchronous version of the methods simply by appending `_async` to the method name at the end.
+For example:
-Example:

 ```python
 info = await client.get_info_async()
 ```